openstack/openstack-manuals/doc/user-guide/source/cli_swift_large_object_creation.rst

 |

-The ``Content-Length`` request header must contain the length of the JSON content—not the length of the segment objects.
+The ``Content-Length`` request header must contain the length of the JSON content and not the length of the segment objects.
 However, after the ``PUT`` operation completes, the ``Content-Length`` metadata is set to the total length of all the object segments.
 A similar situation applies to the ``ETag``.
 If used in the ``PUT`` operation, it must contain the